Vish501/Basic-Chat-Bot/README.md

 To use the Gemini API, you need to set up your GOOGLE_API_KEY:

-- Obtain your Google API Key from the Google Cloud Console.
+1. Obtain your **Google API Key** from the **Google Cloud Console**.
-- Add the API key to your environment:
+2. Add the API key to your environment:
      - Locally (Linux/macOS): ```export GOOGLE_API_KEY="your-api-key-here"```
      - Locally (Windows - Command Prompt): ```set GOOGLE_API_KEY="your-api-key-here"```
      - Locally (Windows - PowerShell): ```$env:GOOGLE_API_KEY="your-api-key-here"```

-- If you are using GitHub Codespaces, store the API key as a GitHub repository secret:
+3. If you are using GitHub Codespaces, store the API key as a GitHub repository secret:

      - Go to your GitHub repository
      - Navigate to **Settings > Secrets and variables > Actions**